stephaniedejager/seasons/README.md

 ![image](https://user-images.githubusercontent.com/68548733/187443437-5f034cd0-6949-425c-bc2a-7906b0e628bf.png)
 ![image](https://user-images.githubusercontent.com/68548733/187443164-a6be2d3a-7240-4686-a4cc-16f99d8ace6b.png)

-Focused on learning about the React State System and The Component Lifecycle
+Focused on learning about the React State System, The Component Lifecycle and the difference between Class - and Functional Components

 Learned how to 1) initialize a state - either inside the constructor or not